 From time to time in the normal course of business, we may enter into purchasing agreements with our suppliers that require us to accept delivery of, and remit full payment for, finished products that we have ordered, finished products that we requested be held as safety stock, and work in process started on our behalf in the event we cancel or terminate the purchasing agreement.
 Because these agreements do not specify fixed or minimum quantities, do not specify minimum or variable price provisions, and do not specify the approximate timing of the transaction, and we have no present intention to cancel or terminate any of these agreements, we currently do not believe that we have any future liability under these agreements.

-As of July 2, 2021, we had outstanding purchase obligations with our suppliers or contract manufacturers of \$31.4 million.
-In addition, we had contractual obligations of approximately \$2.5 million associated with software as a service and software maintenance support as of July 2, 2021.
+As of July 1, 2022, we had outstanding purchase obligations and other commitments as follows: